CNN 10 October 24, 2019

 standstill [ˋstænd͵stɪl] n. 停止;停顿;停滞不前

-bring sb/sth to their knees 使..屈服于; 摧毁;打败
+bring sb/sth to its knees 使..屈服于; 摧毁;打败

 ballooning [bəˋlunɪŋ] adj. 像气球般鼓起的